 This document is an excerpt from the EUR-Lex website

-The EU's multiannual financial framework (MFF), of which the latest runs for the period 2014-2020, sets out the annual amounts that can be spent on various policy areas.
+The EU’s MFF sets out the annual ceilings of expenditure that can be spent on various policy areas.
+The current framework runs for the period 2021-2027.

-The MFF ensures that EU spending remains both predictable and stays within agreed limits.
-It allows the EU to plan over the medium term rather than from year to year, resulting in more effective policies.
-This is as important for the EU as for the beneficiaries of its spending.
+EU MFFs are adopted for multiannual periods (usually 7 years, as in the present case).
+They ensure that EU spending remains both predictable and stays within agreed limits.
+They allow the EU to plan over the medium term rather than from year to year, resulting in more effective policies and spending.
+This is as important for the EU as it is for the beneficiaries of its spending.

-The MFF is both an expression of the EU’s political priorities and a budgetary planning tool.
-The EU’s annual budget must respect the ceilings agreed in the MFF.
+An MFF is both an expression of the EU’s political priorities and a budgetary planning tool.
+The EU’s annual budgets must respect the ceilings agreed in the MFF.

-The MFF is proposed by the European Commission and then discussed in the Council, as well as in the European Parliament (EP).
-To be adopted, the EP's consent and unanimity in the Council are required.
+MFFs are proposed by the European Commission and then negotiated in the Council as well as in the European Parliament.
+The Parliament’s consent and unanimity in the Council are required for its adoption.